Yotuel Romero

 In 2008, the song Pal Norte, featuring the Puerto Rican group Calle 13, won a Latin Grammy for Best Urban Song.
 They were also nominated for Antidiotico for Best Urban Music Album and the song Hay Un Son for Best Video.

-Additionally, Orishas' music received awards in Spain, where they achieved several gold and platinum records for sales.
+In addition, Orishas' music received awards in Spain, where they achieved several gold and platinum records for sales.

 The theme "A lo cubano" is one of the most commonly used backgrounds in series, contests, and movies where a character from the island is introduced.

 As a solo artist, Yotuel has collaborated with singers such as Ricky Martin, with whom he joined forces on the single Una mordidita from the Puerto Rican's album A quien quiera escuchar (2015).
-The song, with over 1.2 billion views on YouTube, won the Premio Lo Nuestro for Video of the Year.
+The track, with over 1.2 billion views on YouTube, won the Premio Lo Nuestro for Video of the Year.

-In January 2021, together with Beatriz Luego, he released the music video for his single "Rebelde" on his YouTube channel, in collaboration with the popular Spanish singer and influencer Omar Montes.
+In January 2021, together with Beatriz Luego, he released the music video for his single Rebelde on his YouTube channel, in collaboration with the popular Spanish singer and influencer Omar Montes.